bdtinc/maskcam/Photon-Nano-Setup.md

   <img src="https://connecttech.com/wp-content/uploads/2019/09/sdk_components_agx_4.2.1_step2_edited-1024x640.png">
 </p>

 A window will open asking to enter the IP address, username, and password for the Photon Nano.
 You can check the Nano's IP address by opening a terminal on the Photon Nano and issuing `ifconfig`.
 (The default IP address is 192.168.1.119.)
 Enter the IP address, username, and password, then click "Flash".
 This will install the selected SDK Components over an SSH connection.
 The process takes about 30 minutes.
-Reboot the Photon Nano after it's finished.

 This leaves the Nano with very little storage space left.
 Free up more storage space by removing samples directories for Deepstream, CUDA, and other packages.
 On the Photon Nano, open a terminal and issue: